BJP tweets Rahul's video at Nepal club, Cong says he is in Himalayan nation for friend's wedding | Politics

 - India

-BJP's social media department head Amit Malviya tweeted Gandhi's video that went viral on social media.
+The BJP's social media department head Amit Malviya and Union minister Giriraj Singh also tweeted the video.

-''Rahul Gandhi was at a nightclub when Mumbai was under seize(sic).
+''Rahul Gandhi was at a nightclub when Mumbai (in 2008) was under seize(sic).
 He is at a nightclub at a time when his party is exploding.
 He is consistent.
-Interestingly, soon after the Congress refused to outsource their presidency, hit jobs have begun on their Prime Ministerial candidate...,'' Malviya said in the tweet.
+Interestingly, soon after the Congress refused to outsource their presidency, hit jobs have begun on their Prime Ministerial candidate...,'' Malviya said in the tweet. ''Colourful programme,'' BJP leader and Union minister Giriraj Singh in a tweet in Hindi while sharing the video.

 ''Rahul Gandhi has not gone as an uninvited guest like Prime Minister Narendra Modi had gone to Pakistan to celebrate the birthday and cut cakes for the then Pakistan PM Nawaz Sharif.
 Rahul Gandhi has gone to a friendly country Nepal to participate in a private marriage function of a friend.
 By chance, the friend also happens to be a journalist,'' he said.

-''But, do let me know so that we all change our status and habits and civilizational practices of attending marriages of friends, as also family members,'' Surjewala also said.
-Gandhi arrived in Nepal on Monday on a five-day private visit to the country.

-According to The Kathmandu Post newspaper, the Congress leader is in Kathmandu to attend the wedding of his Nepali friend Sumnima Udas.
+According to The Kathmandu Post newspaper, the Congress leader is in the country's capital to attend the wedding of his Nepali friend Sumnima Udas.

-The marriage function is planned for Tuesday and a reception will be held on May 5 at the Hyatt Regency Hotel in Bauddha, the bride's father Bhim said.
+The marriage function is planned for Tuesday and a reception will be held on May 5 at the Hyatt Regency Hotel in Bauddha, Bhim said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)